Ben Urich: "World War Hulk"

-Secret Invasion
+"Secret Invasion"

-During the Secret Invasion storyline, Ben was covering a story in a local hospital, only to be trapped inside during the Skrull attacks.
+During the 2008 "Secret Invasion" storyline, Ben was covering a story in a local hospital, only to be trapped inside during the Skrull attacks.
 He survives, though a new-found nurse friend and all the others inside are killed by rampaging Skrulls.
 Ben and many other human refugees make their way to Stark Tower, though few are aware a human-hunting Skrull with a large body count hides within.
 The Skrull perishes via human trickery.
 Ben and one of the Stark Tower survivors, a young girl, wander the city.
 The duo witness the climactic battle against the Skrulls in Central Park.

 He finds out after the invasion ends, that his wife has died; the exact manner is left unclear.
 He hits both an incredible depression and writer's block.
 After taking some time off and seeing the city begin to recover, he starts to recover himself.
 He then gets word of Norman Osborn's rise to power and confronts him at the press conference announcing the control of the Thunderbolts Initiative over S.H.I.E.L.D. and the Avengers, only to get brushed off by Osborn, and the crowd around cheers for Osborn.
 This ultimately breaks Urich's writer's block, prompting him to write his return article: "Dark Reign: Norman Osborn Takes Control".

-Siege
+"Siege"

-Following a superpowered disaster in Chicago, Ben teams up with his old friend Bill Stern, a disgraced former news reporter who rescues him from police custody.
+In the 2010 "Siege" storyline, following a superpowered disaster in Chicago, Ben teams up with his old friend Bill Stern, a disgraced former news reporter who rescues him from police custody.
 By coincidence they find Volstagg of the Warriors Three, who was involved in the disaster.
 The trio travels to Oklahoma, intent on covering Osborn's Siege of Asgard.
 All three end up separating and encountering each other again and again, due to Osborn's attacks on Asgard.
 Ben is almost eaten by Venom during a press junket near the battle.
 Volstagg saves Ben and Bill from the explosive effects of the HAMMER helicarrier crashing down.
 All three work to save and evacuate Asgardians with Ben leading the effort.
 Ben sees the heroes defeat the menace of the Sentry's alter-ego the Void.
 When Norman Osborn tries to escape, Volstagg captures him with a knock-out blow.
 Ben and Bill return to New York as colleagues while Volstagg works at Soldier Field to rebuild.

-Shadowland
+"Shadowland"

-During the Shadowland storyline, Ben is forced by gang members to write about Bullseye's funeral.
+During the "Shadowland" storyline, Ben is forced by gang members to write about Bullseye's funeral.
 He manages to leave his notebook in Essex County Morgue.
 Daredevil finds it and leads a rescue mission.
 The funeral service is interrupted by Daredevil and the Hand, as a massive brawl breaks out, almost killing Ben.
 Ben becomes involved with the return of the Punisher, who literally fell into the care of Norah, one of his employees.